 D. International Health Insurance and Medical Information

 Cheyney University requires that students traveling abroad purchase an International Student Identity Card (ISIC) – to be valid for the duration of your program abroad.
 The ISIC Basic provides the required minimum health and travel insurance coverage.
-ISI also offers other plan options which provide a higher level of health and travel insurance coverage as well as other benefits.
+ISIC also offers other plan options which provide a higher level of health and travel insurance coverage as well as other benefits.
 For plan details refer to the ISIC Website.

 Some countries limit the amount of particular medications that you can transport into and out of the host country.
 Some prescription and over-the-counter medication may be illegal in your host country - check in advance regarding all medications you plan to carry with you.
 If you take prescription medications, make sure to bring a sufficient supply to last the duration of your program – or be sure that you can obtain additional medicine in the host country.
 Always keep prescription medications in the original container, and have the prescription and a letter from your physician stating why you need the medication.